carsonfarmer/libp2p-bundle/README.md

 This package provides a zero-config setup to make it easy to include a fully- configured libp2p host in any application.
 It is almost directly copied from js-ipfs, so you can be confident the settings are compatible.
-It alow allows more nuanced access to the underlying libp2p settings.
+It also allows more nuanced access to the underlying libp2p settings.

 ## Table of Contents